bobbicodes/nes-lisp-mml/README.md

 ## NSF/audio export

-To save an audio file, pass a filename along with your note sequences `export-wav`:
+To save an audio file, pass a filename along with your note sequences to `export-wav`:

 ```clojure
 (export-wav